nia12taylor/pandas-challenge/README.md

 Repo for UC Berkeley Data Analytics Bootcamp

-The Jupyter notebook PyCitySchools.ipynb in the PyCitySchools folder analyzes the standardized test data in the Resources folder for 15 high schools in PyCity.
+The Jupyter notebook in the PyCitySchools folder analyzes the standardized test data 15 high schools in PyCity from .csv files.
 The script contains the following:
 - Written analysis of trends in the dataset
 - Limitations of the dataset and how to address the limitations
 - District summary (basic metrics for all schools)